BlackFox45x/homesalad-docs/README.md

 The HomeSalad documentation is hosted on GitHub Pages and can be accessed at: https://blackfox45x.github.io/homesalad-docs/

+## Setting up GitHub Pages

+To host this documentation on GitHub Pages:

+1. Go to this repository's Settings
+2. Navigate to "Pages" in the sidebar
+3. Under "Build and deployment", select "Deploy from a branch"
+4. Select the "main" branch and "/ (root)" folder
+5. Click "Save"
+6. The site will be published to https://blackfox45x.github.io/homesalad-docs/

 ## About HomeSalad

 HomeSalad is a community-building RPG where players transform a struggling town through sustainable practices.
 Players progress from newcomer to community leader and environmental champion, combating environmental degradation and corporate takeover threats.